Who is not a good candidate for dental veneers?

 A dental veneers procedure does not require extensive preparations – it is a simple and safe procedure.

 Some patients may feel discomfort and some pain during the procedure.
-Veneers teeth tend to be sensitive for a few days.
+It is common to experience more teeth sensitivity for a few days after the treatment.

-A survey based on 84 porcelain veneers reviews sets the survival probability and satisfaction rate of dental veneers at 93.5%, 10 years after the procedure is done.
+A survey based on 84 porcelain veneer reviews reports the satisfaction rate of dental veneers at 93.5%, 10 years after the procedure is done.

-Veneers-teeth, when done properly, are indistinguishable from the patient’s natural teeth.
+Veneers are indistinguishable from natural teeth.
 Given their long lifespan and accessible price, porcelain veneers are an excellent choice for any individual who wishes to improve their smile.
 Patients can ask for veneers before and after pictures before traveling abroad for treatment.